-Elephants are present in Magombera forest mainly between July and December (Figure 15).
+Elephants are present in Magombera forest mainly between July and December (Marshall 2008; Marshall & Mtoka 2008).
 This increase in elephant activity co-incides with the late dry season.
 During these months, the water supply in the adjacent Selous Game Reserve is at its lowest and bushfires are common.
 Magombera forest is therefore important as a dry season refuge for these animals, where water is accessible year-round.
 During survey work, elephants were observed eating sugar cane in nearby fields, raising concern that they pose a serious human-wildlife conflict.
 Elephants are certainly dangerous and have been known to injure people in their fields.
 In wetter months, the forest may act as a buffer between the Selous and the villages, thus reducing these dangerous encounters.
-Village interviews also revealed that the annual period of elephant activity in the forest does not co-incide with the annual peak in damage to crops (Figure 15).
-However villagers later suggested that elephants often damage crops from March onwards.
 In terms of crop-raiding, Kamara (1979) suggests that cane-rats and bushpigs are the major threat.
 Now that bushpigs are sparse, they are presumably less of a threat.
 Other threats include birds and vervet monkeys.
 Sykes monkeys may also pose a threat given their skewed distribution in the forest, being more abundant near to agricultural areas (Table 4).
 Colobus monkeys do not raid crops.